About Us

 Re-entry Does not allow re-entry to the citadel Allows re-entry to the citadel

-Archaeological attractions Terraces and Temple of the Moon None
+Archaeological attractions Agricultural terraces and the Temple of the Moon None

-Restrictions Only for those over 12 years old For all audiences
+Restrictions Only for visitors over 12 years old Open to all ages

 Difficulty Medium–High Medium